-After reading a whole-class novel, many teachers like to add follow-up activities such as class discussions, essay writings, posters, or other projects.
-To make the most of these activities, it helps to have some specific topics in mind.
-Since I’ve just finished working on materials for Gordon Korman’s novel SCHOOLED, I thought I would write about some follow-up topics that came to mind.
+After reading a whole-class novel, many teachers like to add follow-up activities such as class discussions, essay writings, posters, or other projects T.o make the most of these activities, it helps to have some specific topics in mind – topics based on themes addressed in the story, story elements, or events from t he plot.

 Since Gordon Korman’s novel SCHOOLED is one of my favorites for middle graders, I thought I would write about some follow-up topics that come to mind for this fun novel with its 60s vibe.

 - Ask students why they think outsiders, such as Capricorn Anderson, are often treated so meanly when they enter a new school.

 - What could be done to make school a more welcoming place for new students?

 - What did Capricorn learn from his time at C Average?

 - What did C Average learn from Capricorn?

 - Ask students whether they think the situation in Schooled could really happen?
 Have them explain the reasoning for their answer?

 - Can they think of a similar situation that could actually happen?

 - What are some of the realistic and non-realistic elements in the story?